blackberry/Community/news/Latest_News.md

 <!-- Need to add update on list of Samples -->

+### WebWorks Ant Build Script Released
+A build script for WebWorks applications has been released to the WebWorks-Samples repository.
+This script uses Ant and supports packaging in BBOS, Tablet, and BB10 as well as doing Lint checking on the JavaScript and CSS files.
+The design of the script allows for easy updating and quick introduction to your development process.
+See the code in the [WebWorks-Samples](http://github.com/blackberry/WebWorks-Samples/tree/master/WebWorks-Build-Script) repository.

+_Source_: [Tim Windsor]

 ### Stump the BlackBerry Devs
 After a call to action from [Brian Zubert] to
 [Stump the BlackBerry Devs](http://devblog.blackberry.com/2012/08/stump-blackberry-devs/),